gchq/sleeper/docs/02-deployment-guide.md

 automated script.
 At the very least you will want to change the schema.template and tags.template files.
 See the Configuration section below for further details.

-Note that anything property in the templates with "changeme" as its value will be overwritten automatically.
+Note that any property in the templates with "changeme" will be overwritten automatically.

 You can use the automated script like this: